LOCATION FILE

 In a world where a child can download multiplication tables directly into their neural cortex, the Analog Schools teach them to count with stones.

-Nexus Dynamics classifies this as a developmental disability.
+classifies this as a developmental disability.
 Professor Park's Unassisted Capability Index classifies it as the only intact cognition left in the Sprawl.
 Both instruments use the same data.

-Mother Chen Wei-Lin founded the first twelve schools in the years after the Cascade, when ORACLE's collapse left millions of augmented children unable to access the networked learning systems their nervous systems had been built to depend on.
+Mother Chen Wei-Lin founded the first twelve schools in the years after the , when collapse left millions of augmented children unable to access the networked learning systems their nervous systems had been built to depend on.
 Wei-Lin was a teacher, not a revolutionary โ€” she noticed that the unaugmented children in her care adapted faster, recovered more quickly, and developed cognitive capacities their augmented peers couldn't replicate once the networks went down.
 She drew a conclusion that became the founding principle: a mind that learns to think without algorithmic assistance develops capacities that a mind dependent on algorithms cannot.

 The curriculum is deceptively simple.
 Reading from physical books.
 Arithmetic with abacus, chalk, stones, the ancient technology of fingers and patience.
 Writing by hand, on paper, with pencils that don't autocorrect.
 History through oral tradition and primary sources rather than database queries.
 Science through observation and experiment rather than simulation.
 Debate without real-time fact-checking โ€” students must hold claims in memory, evaluate evidence from recall, and construct arguments without algorithmic assistance.